john-szetho/code-playground/README.md

 Welcome to your Code Playground.

 In this workshop, we will be exploring a few simple coding tricks.
-Here is a list with some instructions:
+Here is a list of what we will cover:

-1. Hover states
-2. ???
-3. CSS transforms
-4. Updating classes with Javascript
+— Hover states, rotate (css transforms), round corners — Custom cursors
-5. Keyframe animations
+— Keyframe animations
-6. Custom cursors
-7. Draggable elements (third-party script)
+— Draggable elements
-8. Media queries
+— Media queries

 There is a selection of placeholder images in the `assets` folder to the left, or you can upload and use your own.